-General Connection (without PoE)
+Basic Connection (without PoE)

-Connect the network camera to a switch or router via an Ethernet cable.
+Connect the camera to your switch or router via Ethernet cable.
 Connect the supplied power cable from the camera to a power outlet.

-Connection with a PoE Switch
+Connection Using a PoE Switch

-If using a PoE switch, connect the network camera to the switch via an Ethernet cable, which will provide both power and data transmission over a single cable.
+If using a PoE switch or router, connect the network camera via Ethernet cable.
+PoE will transmit both power and data over a single cable.